- To be familiar with different kinds of software and the purposes behind them

 Library Enterprise Software

 The biggest challenge for libraries and OSS is the idea of enterprise-level software.
 This is software that is designed to handle the entirety of an enterprise.
-The most well known and talked about kind of enterprise-level software is the integrated library system (LIS).
-An LIS is a single monolithic piece of software that handles most of the functions of a library, like acquisitions, cataloging, and circulation.
-Sometimes an LIS will handle things like digital collections, course reserves, and interlibrary loan.
+The most well-known and talked about kind of enterprise-level software is the integrated library system (ILS).
+An ILS is a single monolithic piece of software that handles most of the functions of a library, like acquisitions, cataloging, and circulation.
+Sometimes an ILS will handle things like digital collections, course reserves, and interlibrary loan.

-Moving to an OSS LIS can be difficult, and the choice to move would be one that is not lightly undertaken by an organization.
-The very nature of LIS means that it touches nearly every part of the library and nearly all patrons, so changing from one system to another affects everyone.
-In addition, staff will most likely have to learn new workflows, and counterintuitive design because these systems are, by and large, not designed by librarians.
+Moving to an OSS ILS can be difficult, and the choice to move would be one that is not lightly undertaken by an organization.
+The very nature of ILS means that it touches nearly every part of the library and nearly all patrons, so changing from one system to another affects everyone.
+In addition, staff will most likely have to learn new workflows within counterintuitive design because these systems are, by and large, not designed by librarians.
 Handling the choice of whether or not an organization will move to OSS will be handled in Chapter 3.
 The argument for why librarians should be involved in the development of OSS, and how to get started, will be discussed in Chapter 6.

-For your reference, table _ is a listing of well used OSS software in libraries.
+For your reference, the table below provides a listing of well-used OSS software in libraries.

 |Extensible Catalog/XC||Discovery Tool|